chaitanyawaikar/User-Service/README.md

 #### Tech Debt

-Unit test cases missing for a lot of files
+Unit test cases missing for user repository

+End to end test remaining for the application

+Input parameter validation missing for create user endpoint.
+Currently there is no validation in place to check the user input parameters.
+Best solution is to use Cats for IO Validation